100 WVIA Way

 The Weis HealthyBites Tip of the Week airs every Friday at 4 PM on WVIA Radio or listen to new and archived tips right here.
 To reach the Weis Dietitians directly with your food, nutrition or health questions, email them at weisdietitians@weismarkets.com.

-• Did you know that November is Diabetes Awareness Month?
+• November is Diabetes Awareness Month.
 Diabetes is a condition where your blood sugar levels are higher than normal, and your body cannot make or use insulin properly.
 About 98 million American adults have prediabetes, and more than 80% of them don't know they have it.
-More than 38 million Americans are diagnosed with diabetes.
+More than 38 million Americans are diagnosed with diabetes, and 1 in 5 don’t know they have it.